Monday May 21, 2018

 What to Do in Seattle?

-If you’re looking for fun, cannabis-related things to do in Seattle then a tour or activity is a great option.
-You might also have a blast at one of Seattle's many cannabis events!
+If you’re looking for fun, cannabis-related things to do in Seattle then you might also have a blast at one of Seattle's many cannabis events!
 Aside from events, activities and tours, try checking out some of their different neighborhoods and suburbs.
 Seattle is full of great places for cannabis enthusiasts to enjoy – you just have to find them!

 One of the most popular areas of Seattle is Capitol Hill, a trendy neighborhood overlooking Puget Sound to the west and Lake Washington to the east.